KonghaYao/pure-graph/docs/advanced/index.md

 }
 ```

-This advanced usage guide covers sophisticated patterns for building production-ready applications with Pure Graph.
+This advanced usage guide covers sophisticated patterns for building production-ready applications with Open LangGraph Server.
 Each pattern includes practical examples and best practices for scalability, reliability, and maintainability.